protocol/research-website/content/posts/202207-grant-update/index.md

 ---

-In our ongoing quest to continuously improve the user experience around our [research grants programme](https://github.com/protocol/research-grants), we're announcing today a number of updates to both the framework and the operations that should enable a more streamlined, faster, and easier time for all stakeholders.
+In our ongoing quest to continuously improve the UX around our [research grants programme](https://github.com/protocol/research-grants), we're announcing today a number of updates to both the framework and the operations that should enable a more streamlined, faster, and easier experience for all stakeholders.

 These changes are the result of feedback from applicants and reviewers, as well as our own experience in administering the programme over the last year, when we [introduced the open grant spectrum](/blog/2021/introducing-our-new-grant-spectrum/).